maxharlow/csvmatch/README.md

 Claus Kretzschmar
 ```

-You can then find the matches:
+You can then find which rows match:

 ```bash
 $ csvmatch data1.csv data2.csv